cirodam/Emergency-Community-Framework/README.md

 Communities can federate — joining together into networks so that trade and mutual aid can flow across a wider circle.
 The architecture scales from a neighborhood to a city to a globe, with each layer accountable to the one above it.

+## Principles

+**A person's worth isn't tied to their productivity.**
+Children, elders, the sick, the grieving, the person between jobs — they are members of the community, not liabilities.
+An economy that only values people for what they produce has already failed most of them.

+**An economy exists to meet people's needs.
+If it doesn't do that, what's the point.**
+Not to grow.
+Not to attract investment.
+Not to balance a budget.
+The only measure that matters is whether people are fed, housed, cared for, and able to live with dignity.
+Everything else is bookkeeping.

 ## Inspirations

 **Great Depression-era mutual aid societies** — Fraternal orders and community lodges ran their own insurance, healthcare, and unemployment support through member dues and solidarity.
 They worked because membership was real: you were vouched in, you had obligations, and the community was the safety net.
 They collapsed not from failure but because the New Deal nationalized their function.